Red Gerard

-Redmond "Red" Gerard (born June 29, 2000) is an American snowboarder and a spokesperson for the Toyota Motor Corporation.
+Redmond Gerard (born June 29, 2000) is an American snowboarder.

 Career

 Gerard placed first overall for slopestyle in the 2016–17 FIS Snowboard World Cup, with a third place finish at the Kreischberg World Cup, and first place at the Mammoth World Cup.
 The following season, Gerard came second in big air event at the Milan World Cup, and won first place in slopestyle at the Snowmass World Cup.
 He has a further two slopestyle World Cup event wins at the 2019 and 2022 Mammoth World Cup.

 In 2019, Gerard won Burton US Open in slopestyle, and placed second in the big air World Cup event at Cardrona.

 In 2020, Gerard placed second at the Laax Open and first in the Dew Tour, both in slopestyle.
 He defended his Dew Tour title the following year.

 In 2022, Gerard came second in the Aspen World Cup for slopestyle.

 Gerard achieved two third place World Cup event finishes at the Edmonton and Copper Big Air events.

 In 2025, Gerard achieved two slopestyle second place finishes at the Laax Open and Calgary World Cup.

 Gerard has won three X Games medals for slopestyle: a bronze he won in 2020, and two golds which he won back-to-back in 2024 and 2025.